-Children don't know the law unless told about it.

-Abusers therefore tell children lies about how the law works.
-For example, abusers may say "If you tell anyone about this you'll be put in prison" or "I know the police and they say..."
+Children don't know the law Abusers therefore tell Resulting in survivors unless told about it. children lies about how the believing lies about the law law works.
+For example, (because they have no abusers may say "If you tell reason to know otherwise). anyone about this you'll be put in prison" or "I know the police and they say "